Usually, bacteria are the cause of cystitis.

 Looking directly into the bladder with a flexible viewing tube (cystoscopy) may help diagnose the problem when cystitis does not resolve with treatment.
 Doctors also try to find a cause in men who have cystitis.
 Prostatitis, Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more the most common cause, can usually be diagnosed by examination of the prostate and urine tests.

-In women who have recurrent urinary tract infection (UTI), doctors do a pelvic examination to detect manageable conditions like vaginal atrophy Symptoms Menopause is the permanent end of menstrual periods and thus of fertility.
+In women who have recurrent urinary tract infection (UTI), doctors do a pelvic examination to detect manageable conditions like vaginal atrophy Symptoms Menopause is the permanent end of menstrual periods, ovulation, and fertility.
 For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more (thinning, drying, and inflammation of the vaginal walls), urethral diverticulum (the formation of a pocket or sac along the urethra), fecal incontinence Fecal Incontinence Fecal incontinence is the loss of control over bowel movements.
-Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum (fecal impaction)... read more , and vaginal prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involve a dropping down (prolapse) of the bladder, urethra, small intestine, rectum, uterus, or vagina caused by weakness of or injury to the ligaments, connective tissue... read more .
+Fecal incontinence can occur briefly during bouts of diarrhea or when hard stool becomes lodged in the rectum ( fecal impaction)... read more , and vaginal prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involves relaxation or weakening of the ligaments, connective tissue, and muscles of the pelvis, causing the bladder, urethra, small intestine, rectum, or uterus to bulge... read more .
 Men with recurrent UTI should be evaluated for prostatitis Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more , urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
 Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more , and urinary retention Urinary Retention Urinary retention is inability to urinate or incomplete emptying of the bladder.
 People who have incomplete emptying of the bladder may have urinary frequency or urinary incontinence.
 If the... read more (incomplete bladder emptying).

 If women tend to develop bladder infections after sexual intercourse, they may be advised to take an antibiotic dose immediately after intercourse.
 Spermicides and diaphragm use should be avoided, and women should urinate as soon as possible after sexual intercourse.

 People who have frequent bladder infections may continually take low doses of antibiotics.
 Women who take antibiotics regularly to prevent bladder infections may need to discuss contraceptive options with their doctor.
-Postmenopausal women with frequent bladder infections and atrophic vaginitis or atrophic urethritis may benefit from estrogen creams applied to the vulva or estrogen suppositories inserted into the vagina.
+Postmenopausal women with frequent bladder infections and the genitourinary syndrome of menopause may benefit from estrogen creams applied to the vulva or estrogen suppositories inserted into the vagina.

 Drinking plenty of fluids may help prevent cystitis.
 The flushing action of the urine washes many bacteria out of the bladder.
 The body's natural defenses eliminate the remainder of the bacteria.
 It is commonly believed that wiping from front to back, and avoiding the use of tight, nonporous underwear helps women prevent bladder infections.

 Cystitis is usually treated with antibiotics.
-Before prescribing antibiotics, the doctor determines whether the person has a condition that would make cystitis more severe, such as diabetes or a weakened immune system (which reduces the person's ability to fight infection), or more difficult to eliminate, such as a structural abnormality.
+Before prescribing antibiotics, the doctor determines whether the person has a condition that would make cystitis more severe, such as diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
+Urination and thirst are... read more or a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more (which reduces the person's ability to fight infection), or more difficult to eliminate, such as a structural abnormality.
 Such conditions may require more potent antibiotics taken for a longer period of time, particularly because the infection is likely to return as soon as the person stops taking antibiotics.
 People with such conditions may also have infections caused by fungi or unusual bacteria and may thus require something other than the most commonly used antibiotics.

 For women, taking an antibiotic by mouth for 3 days is usually effective if the infection has not led to any complications, although some doctors prefer to give a single dose.
 For more stubborn infections, an antibiotic is usually taken for 7 to 10 days.
 For men, cystitis usually is caused by prostatitis Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more , and antibiotic treatment is usually required for weeks.